advanced-computing/giulio-naga-api/README.md

 # giulio-naga-api
-Use our api to get the mean of interns in clean energy companies.
+Use our api to get the mean of interns and employees in clean energy companies.